nayacinth06/Snark-Gpt/README.md

 # Run
 Open homepage.html in your browser.
-Or (recommended) use VS Code with Live Serve
+Or (recommended) use VS Code with Live Server.

 ### Project Documentation
 For Software: